-The routine that you pursue in bodybuilding plays an enormous part in shaping your general development.
-You have to design and pursue it to meet your specific goals, whether they are to increase mass and power, stamina and definition, or whatever you're striving for.
-Beginners should work out 2-4 days per week, intermediates 3-5, and advanced/competition 4-6.
+The chest routine that you pursue in bodybuilding plays an enormous part in shaping your overall chest development.
+You have to design and pursue it to meet your specific goals.
+This is true whether they are to increase mass and power, stamina and definition, or whatever you’re striving for.
+Beginners should work out 2-4 days per week.
+Intermediates 3-5, and advanced/competition 4-6.

-The fact of the matter is that the best online workout program is the one that is specially designed for your requirements and your time schedule.
-One of the first things you must think about is how much time you're willing to spend working out.
-You need to make a decision as to how you want to break up each day's workout once you've considered how much time you're willing to spend.
+The best online workout program is the one that is specially designed for your requirements and your time schedule.
+One of the first things you must think about is how much time you’re willing to spend working out.
+You need to make a decision as to how you want to break up each day’s workout.
+You’ll do this once you’ve considered how much time you’re willing to spend.
 For split workouts, there are seven main body groups to work: back, delts, chest, abs, biceps, triceps, forearms and legs.

-The chest is certainly the muscle group that the majority of people try to build up to the fullest, and it is considered one of the "showy" muscles.
+The chest is certainly the muscle group that the majority of people try to build up to the fullest.
+It is considered one of the “showy” muscles.
 Everybody wants an enormous chest, plain and simple.
 The bottom line for huge muscle gains is sweat, blood and hours upon hours spent battling the iron.

-One of the best methods of stimulating strength and mass for upper body muscles is the chest press.
+One of the best methods of stimulating strength and mass for upper body muscles is the bench press.

 - Push the weight up to the starting position.